mndpsi/terms-of-service/terms.md

 We reserve the right to modify these Terms at any time.
 For instance, we may need to change these Terms if we come out with a new feature or for some other reason.

-Whenever we make changes to these Terms, the changes are effective **Life Time** after we post such revised Terms (indicated by revising the date at the top of these Terms) or upon your acceptance if we provide a mechanism for your immediate acceptance of the revised Terms (such as a click-through confirmation or acceptance button).
+Whenever we make changes to these Terms, the changes are effective **5 years** after we post such revised Terms (indicated by revising the date at the top of these Terms) or upon your acceptance if we provide a mechanism for your immediate acceptance of the revised Terms (such as a click-through confirmation or acceptance button).
 It is your responsibility to check **Umbrella console** for changes to these Terms.

 If you continue to use the Service after the revised Terms go into effect, then you have accepted the changes to these Terms.